Yogesh-K-Matkar/react_concept_react_app/README.md

             ```
     Devtools in browser shows 2 tabs Queries and Mutations.

-    - Queries: This tab displays all the active queries, their status (loading, error, success), and the data they have fetched using useQuery hook.
+    - **Queries**: This tab displays all the active queries, their status (loading, error, success), and the data they have fetched using useQuery hook.
 You can inspect each query's details, including its key, variables, and response data.

         API Request details such as:-
-        - Query Details: This includes information about the query's key, variables, and the data it has fetched.And also provides Stale Time, Fetch Time, and other metadata.
+        - **Query Details**: This includes information about the query's key, variables, and the data it has fetched.And also provides Stale Time, Fetch Time, and other metadata.

-        - Actions: This includes information about the actions that have been dispatched related to the query, such as refetching or invalidating the query.
+        - **Actions**: This includes information about the actions that have been dispatched related to the query, such as refetching or invalidating the query.

-        - Data Explorer: This allows you to explore the data returned by your queries in a more visual way, making it easier to understand the structure and contents of the data.
+        - **Data Explorer**: This allows you to explore the data returned by your queries in a more visual way, making it easier to understand the structure and contents of the data.

-        - Query Explorer: This provides a way to inspect the query's variables, status, and other metadata in a more detailed manner.
+        - **Query Explorer**: This provides a way to inspect the query's variables, status, and other metadata in a more detailed manner.

-           1. gcTime: This shows the time taken for garbage collection time during the query's lifecycle.Also know as data cache time.
+           1. **gcTime**: This shows the time taken for garbage collection time during the query's lifecycle.Also know as data cache time.
            (Default value of gcTime is 5 minutes)
            (Scenario:- When the query is no longer needed, it will be garbage collected after this time.)

-           2. staleTime: This shows the time after which the cached data is considered stale/old.
+           2. **staleTime**: This shows the time after which the cached data is considered stale/old.
 The default value is 0 seconds, meaning the data is fresh until it is fetched again.
            (Default value of staleTime is 0 seconds)
            (Scenario:- When the query data is became stale/old, it will be need to refetch updated data after this time.)

-           3. Polling :- Keep data up-to-date by automatically refetching it at a specified interval.This can be achieved using the refetchInterval option when tab is active or refetchIntervalInBackground when tab is inactive.
+           3. **Polling**:- Keep data up-to-date by automatically refetching it at a specified interval.This can be achieved using the refetchInterval option when tab is active or refetchIntervalInBackground when tab is inactive.
            (Scenarios:- Real-time applications, dashboards, etc.)

-           refetchInterval: This shows the time interval at which the query will automatically refetch data.
+           **refetchInterval**: This shows the time interval at which the query will automatically refetch data.
 The default value is 0 seconds, meaning the query will not refetch automatically.
            (Default value of refetchInterval is 0 seconds means not applied)

-           refetchIntervalInBackground: This shows the time interval at which the query will automatically refetch data when the tab is inactive.
+           **refetchIntervalInBackground**: This shows the time interval at which the query will automatically refetch data when the tab is inactive.
 The default value is 0 seconds, meaning the query will not refetch automatically in the background.
            (Default value of refetchIntervalInBackground is 0 seconds means not applied)

-    - Mutations: This tab shows all the mutations(means updates on data based on insert,put/patch,delete api call using useMutation hook) that have been triggered in your application.
+    - **Mutations**: This tab shows all the mutations(means updates on data based on insert,put/patch,delete api call using useMutation hook) that have been triggered in your application.
 You can see their status, any errors that occurred, and the data they have modified.

 ***
 ***